 - State Farm

 Read more about the U.S. News Best Car Insurance rankings.

 As part of the U.S. News Best Car Insurance ranking we mention above, we worked with Quadrant Information Services to get the average insurance rates in all 50 states from the 9 largest insurance companies.
 That allowed us to build a list of the cheapest car insurance companies on the market.
-Our results show information for a variety of ages, annual mileage, and driving records and are based on some of the most popular vehicles on the market, such as the Ford F-150 and Toyota RAV4.
-We found that USAA leads the pack, with average annual rates of $2,537, followed by Geico at $3,215, and State Farm at $3,260.
+Our results show information for representative driver profiles based on a variety of ages, annual mileage, and driving records.
+We found that USAA leads the pack, with average annual rates in our analysis of $895, followed by Geico at $1,063, and Travelers at $1,212.